danielmapar/EECS6446_Project/tutorials/01-requirements.md

 $ ssh ubuntu@10.1.1.1 -i /PATH/TO/SSHKEY
 ```

+To learn more about SSH and how you can use it, watch [this tutorial](https://youtu.be/YS5Zh7KExvE).

 ## Visual Studio Code

 The easiest way to interact with your virtual machine is using Visual Studio Code